 As we noted, teams don’t form or hire themselves.
 Recruiting and retaining talent, and fostering high-performing teams, is a big job that includes:

-- Attracting and holding on to capable individuals
+- Attracting, developing, and retaining capable individuals

 - Establishing the mission and purpose for individuals and teams